robertricht/Richter-Sci-Comm/landing2.md

 <section id="one">
 	<div class="inner">
 		<header class="major">
-			<h2>Interactive Exhibits & Installations</h2>
+			<h2>Science & Technology Escape Games</h2>
 		</header>
 		<p>
-			I develop interactive installations that make science tangible: kinetic sculptures, mechanical drawing machines, and audiovisual feedback systems that invite people to explore, experiment, and understand by doing.
+			I build live escape challenges that translate real scientific concepts into tangible puzzles and collaborative stories.
+Instead of “random locks”, the mechanisms, clues, and interactions are grounded in physics, technology, and making—designed to be playful, surprising, and understandable while still feeling like a real escape game.
-			My work lives at the intersection of physics, design, and education—built to be robust for festivals, museums, workshops, and public engagement.
+			Formats range from portable pop-up games to full rooms and festival-ready experiences.
 		</p>
 	</div>
 </section>